drabo/gogs/README.md

 ## Gogs for ARM64 ##

-If you have a Kubernetes cluster running on a Raspberry Pi 4 with 8GB RAM or a server in cloud running ARM64 processor then Gogs may installed by using the deployment script [gogs-arm64.yaml](gogs-arm64.yaml)
+If you have a Kubernetes cluster running on a Raspberry Pi 4 with 8GB RAM or a server in cloud running ARM64 processor then Gogs may be installed by using the deployment script [gogs-arm64.yaml](gogs-arm64.yaml)